 • Pack plenty – Whether you are planning the picnic or are going as a guest, make sure you pack enough “safe” foods for someone who has food allergies.
 That way he won’t go hungry if there is any question about ingredients.
 Make sure foods are all packed in separate containers to prevent cross-contamination.
 Cross-contamination can happen if a food allergen is transferred into a food that should be safe.
 It can also happen during preparation, storage, cooking or serving.
 Common causes of cross-contamination are utensils that are accidentally shared between foods, splatters during cooking, and serving bowls that brush against each other on the table or in a serving line.

-– It’s easy for cross-contamination to happen around the serving line.
+• Serving line – It’s easy for cross-contamination to happen around the serving line.
 It can happen if a spoon gets moved from one bowl to another or if drips fall off the spoon into another dish.
 Make sure the person with food allergies goes to the front of the serving line.
 And just to be safe, set aside a second “clean” plate of everything he might want for seconds.